 - Created one-way systems operating where possible, as well as signage to guide you.

 - A mobility scooter can be borrowed for two hours, booking essential.
-It will be quarantined for 72 hours after use.
+It will be sanitised before and after use.

 - Group bookings of 10 or more must be booked in advance to receive the group payment rate.